hrishikasamani/Hermony/README.md

 ### Impact of the Solution
 Hermony addresses these challenges through an integrated platform that combines:

+1. **Well-Being Companion**: The Burnout Tracker monitors work patterns and stress levels using a work-to-personal time ratio methodology.
+Our research indicates that a ratio above 2.0 correlates with increased burnout symptoms, allowing us to provide timely interventions.

+2. **Schedule Analytics**: Our app has a dashboard that tracks your work life balance based on Smart Balance Scheduler and personal calendar.

-1. **Smart Scheduling Technology**: Our app integrates with work calendars and uses intelligent algorithms to identify potential overload situations.
+3. **Smart Balance Scheduler**: Our app integrates with work calendars and uses intelligent algorithms to identify potential overload situations.
 By sending "Boundary Alerts" and providing "No-Zone" features, users can protect their personal time while still meeting professional obligations.

-2. **Well-Being Monitoring**: The Burnout Tracker monitors work patterns and stress levels using a work-to-personal time ratio methodology.
-Our research indicates that a ratio above 2.0 correlates with increased burnout symptoms, allowing us to provide timely interventions.

-3. **Community Support System**: Through peer-to-peer mentoring and networking features, Hermony breaks down isolation barriers and creates access to guidance from those who have navigated similar challenges.
+5. **Community Support System**: Through peer-to-peer mentoring and networking features, Hermony breaks down isolation barriers and creates access to guidance from those who have navigated similar challenges.

 ### Tech Stack Used
 - **Frontend**: React, TypeScript, Vite, Tailwind CSS